Ruby Boots – Don’t Talk About It (Universal)

 Like all great albums there are songs that stay with you even after you have stopped listening to them.
 On Depth of Field, I especially like Phantom and its line “I’m gonna fill my lungs with you/ My phantom heartbeat!”
 Then there are those deep bass and synth sounds from Everybody Wants To Sin.
 It’s dreamy and daring.
 And if we are going to talk about this album being sophisticated pop, the mesmerising and haunting Never Let Me Go, A Shot, Heaven Sent and Making It Up are all standout tracks.

-Photo Credit: The header image is a collage of all four albums that I have reviewed above.
-They are courtesy of EMI Music Australia, Universal MusicAustralia, RCA and Universal.
+Photo Credit: The album artwork of all four albums that I have reviewed above are courtesy of EMI Music Australia, Universal MusicAustralia, RCA and Universal.
 I make use of them under the rationale of fair use because no free equivalent seems to exist and they serve as the primary means of visual identification at the top of my article dedicated to the reviews in question.
 I am not the uploader of the You Tube clip embedded here.